shannon-lab/zapdos/doc/content/source/bcs/DielectricBCWithEffEfield.md

 - The subscript $\text{old}$ is the value of the variable during the previous time step, and
 - $dt$ is the current time step size.

-Lastly, the electrostatics approximation is applied to the electric field normal to the dielectric, which results in a NeumannBC for the potential defined as:
+Lastly, the electrostatic approximation is applied to the electric field normal to the dielectric, which results in a NeumannBC for the potential defined as:

 \begin{equation}
 \epsilon_{0} \left( -\nabla V \cdot \textbf{n} \right) = \epsilon_{0} \left( -\nabla V_{\text{old}} \cdot \textbf{n} \right) + \frac{\epsilon_{i}}{d_{i}} \left( V - V_